francisashley/shard-docs/README.md

 }
 ```

-**Categories** are created by providing an array of items.
-These are used for grouping items in the sidebar and are infinitely nestable.
+**Categories** are created by providing an array of items, this will render a collapsible sub menu on the sidebar.

 ```typescript
 type category = {